-Below is a list of my favorite tools to carry out keyword research:
+Below is a list of my favourite tools to carry out keyword research:

 Ubersuggest – Neil Patel